BedruYimam/BedruYimam.github.io/_pages/about.md

     <section style="margin-bottom: 2.5rem;">
       <h2 style="color: #2e8b57; margin-bottom: 1.5rem;">Biography</h2>
       <p style="line-height: 1.6; color: #555; text-align: justify;">
-        I am a dedicated Computer Science lecturer and researcher at Wollo University in Ethiopia, specializing in Artificial Intelligence, Machine Learning, and Computer Vision.
-My academic journey is driven by a passion for leveraging technology to address local and regional development challenges while contributing to the advancement of computer science education in Ethiopia.
+        I am a dedicated Information Technology lecturer and researcher at Wollo University in Ethiopia, specializing in Artificial Intelligence, Machine Learning, and Computer Vision.
+My academic journey is driven by a passion for leveraging technology to address local and regional development challenges while contributing to the advancement of information Technology education in Ethiopia.
       </p>
       <p style="line-height: 1.6; color: #555; text-align: justify;">
         With a strong commitment to both teaching and research, I strive to bridge the gap between theoretical knowledge and practical applications, preparing the next generation of Ethiopian technologists and researchers to tackle complex problems through innovative solutions.